PlanktoScope/PlanktoScope/documentation/docs/operation/index.md

 - a URL of format `http://{machine-name}.pkscope`, where `{machine-name}` should be substituted with your PlanktoScope's machine name (this should work unless your web browser is configured to use a Private DNS provider)
 - <http://home.pkscope> (this should work unless your web browser is configured to use a Private DNS provider)
 - <http://192.168.4.1> (this should always work on computers connected to the PlanktoScope's Wi-Fi hotspot, unless your computer is also connected to some other device meant to be accessed with that URL)
-- <http://192.168.5.1> (this should always work on computers connected directly to the PlanktoScope's Ethernet port, unless your computer is also connected to some other device meant to be accessed with that URL)

-!!! warning

-    The four URLs listed directly above **will not work** if you're trying to connect to your PlanktoScope indirectly, e.g. via a [Wi-Fi router providing internet access to the PlanktoScope](./networking.md#connect-your-planktoscope-to-an-existing-wi-fi-network-with-a-single-wi-fi-module).
-In that case, you will instead need to try one of the previously-described URLs ending in `.local`.

-!!! warning

-    The four URLs listed directly above may behave in weird ways if your computer is directly connected to multiple PlanktoScopes.
-In such a situation, those URLs may cause you to access the software for a different PlanktoScope connected to your computer than the one you had intended to access.
-You should instead use a machine-specific URL, either of format `http://pkscope-{machine-name}.local` (which will only work if your device and web browser support mDNS), or otherwise of format `http://{machine-name}.pkscope` (which will only work if your computer is connected directly to the PlanktoScope).
-If you still encounter weird behavior, then you will need to disconnect one or more of your other PlanktoScopes from your computer.

-!!! warning

-    You may encounter older documents which ask you to connect to <http://planktoscope.local:1880/ui>, which is the URL to use for software version 2.3 and older versions.
-That link does not work on software versions newer than v2.3; instead, you should use the links listed above.

 One of the above URLs should work, and your web browser should show a landing page with a list of links, as well as its machine-specific URL with format `http://pkscope-{machine-name}.local`; in this screenshot of the landing page accessed via the URL <http://home.pkscope>, the PlanktoScope's machine name is `clear-request-6329`: